ppeble/emissary-ingress.dev/content/en/docs/3.7/howtos/configure-communications.md

 traffic to either`foo.example.com` or `bar.example.com` is routed, but this time `foo.example.com` will redirect HTTP requests, while `bar.example.com` will route them.

-Since this example does not use ACME, it is supported in $productName$ as well as $AESproductName$.
+Since this example does not use ACME, it is supported in Emissary as well as Ambassador Edge Stack.

 For demonstration purposes, we show this example listening for HTTPS on port 4848, using `X-Forwarded-Proto`.